UplinkNet: Practical Commercial 5G Standalone (SA) Uplink Throughput Prediction: Background

 Two metrics, RMSE and MAPE, will be used to evaluate the prediction accuracy of the models.
 While Root Mean Square Error (RMSE) can be used to paint the picture of instantaneous throughput prediction accuracy directly, applying mean absolute percentage error (MAPE) to the predicted throughput data directly will be problematic as 5G uplink throughput often hits zero during handover in the area with weak signal due to failure of RACH procedure.
-Therefore, MAPE is applied to the sum of the data being transferred instead.
-Finally, all of the prediction output data points with negative values will be normalized to zero as it's impossible to have a negative throughput.
+Therefore, MAPE is applied to the total amount of transferred data instead.
+All of the prediction output data points with negative values will be normalized to zero as it's impossible to have a negative throughput.